 While they do prefer to cuddle on their terms, they enjoy sitting in their owners’ laps, and they prefer to spend most of their time around humans.

 The Norwegian Forest Cat, on the other hand, is far more reserved and independent.
 They do enjoy the occasional pet, and they might sometimes jump onto your lap for cuddles, but they spend most of their time exploring and sleeping on their own.

 This breed shows a softer side to its owners but is known to be aloof and shy around strangers.

 Maine Coons can sometimes be territorial, but this is only if they feel that their space is being invaded.

 Overall, these cats require some space for themselves, but won’t be aggressive about it.
 In fact, these cats are some of the best at sharing and often get along very well with other cats or even dogs.

 Find out why Maine Coon cats get on so well with dogs, in my article ‘Are Maine Coon Cats Good With Dogs?‘.

 Norwegian Forest Cats are more territorial and independent.
-This particular cat breed are less likely to respond well to a new pet.
+This particular cat breed is less likely to respond well to a new pet.

 However, if you make sure to provide your cat with plenty of personal space, then it is likely to feel more secure in its environment, and will therefore be less likely to act territorial and aggressive.